When You Refer a Family to Reverent Coast®

 How Logistics Are Handled After a Referral

 Some veterinary clinics choose to manage coordination directly — such as arranging transport, requesting supplies through Reverent Coast’s supply request form, or serving as the return location for a pet’s remains if the family prefers to pick them up from the clinic.
-Other clinics prefer to step back fully, allowing families to communicate directly with Reverent Coast® for all logistical questions.
+Other clinics step back fully, allowing families to communicate directly with Reverent Coast® for all logistical questions.

 Both approaches are common.
 The process is flexible by design, allowing clinics to follow what works best within their existing systems while giving families a clear point of contact.